sheet-t/HPotter/hpotter-app/machine_learning/README.md

 does not match is then considered an anomaly.
 Below demonstrates a high level architecture of the algorithm:

 ![Screen Shot 2019-09-23 at 11 49 45 AM](https://user-images.githubusercontent.com/32188816/65449483-52a9d300-ddf8-11e9-8af0-4d2840a9e167.png)

+## General Directory Structure
+The machine learning algorithm itself lives in the `Hpotter/hpotter-app/machine-learning/general/` directory, which contains the following files:
+* learn.py
+    * A script that imports all of the necessary modules and initiates the machine learning algorithm training process.

+    * Hyperparameters (for fine tuning the model's performance)
+        * **num_layers** - defines the depth of the neural network (number of layers between the input and output layers)
+        * **hidden_size** - defines the number of input neurons to each hidden layer
+        * **embedding_size** - defines the size of the embedding matrix (a matrix that maps words into a real-valued matrix)
+        * **batch_size** - defines the size of the data chunks fed into the learning algorithm as input
+        * **dropout** - defines the amount of input neurons to ignore (crucial to prevent over-fitting) and helps prevent interdependent learning throughout the data

+    * Other important variables
+        * **epochs** - defines the number of times an entire set of data is forward and backward propagated throughout the network
+        * **steps** - defines the number of batches needed to complete one epoch

+* model.py
+    * Implementation of the Long Short Term Memory (LSTM) neural network using Tensorflow, and all of the necessary operations used during training.

+* trainer.py
+    * A script that iterates over the data and feeds it into the model defined in `model.py` until the minimum loss specified is satisfied using Tensorflow.
+    * Hyperparameters
+        * **min_loss** - defines the minimum amount of error allowed on a prediction

+* predictor.py
+    * Defines a `Predictor` class that utilizes a trained machine learning model read in from one of the `checkpoints` directories and prediction data.
+The `Predictor` class will evaluate and grade the model's performance against a threshold.

+* predict.py
+    * A simple script that makes use of the `predictor.py` file to make predictions using the data given to it.
+This was written to provide an interface between the front end to provide a data analytics display.
+    * The script will read in data from a JSON file provided from the front end, and write the results to a JSON file for later parsing by the front end.

+## Helpers Directory Structure
+There are a couple of files written to help the with machine learning process's basic functionality such as reading in data and parsing out payloads, serializing text to numbers, and creating data generators.
+This functionality is implemented in the following files:
+* helper.py
+    * Defines functions for parsing and extracting the actual payloads out of the data files, and providing generators containing that data.
+    * Since our embeddings need to be a specific length, there is a `padding` function defined to meet that specific length when data is short.
+    * Defines functions to help with printing the training progress and creating a checkpoints directory if one doesn't already exist so that the `trainer.py` and `learn.py` scripts can write their progress to a saved checkpoint file during training.

+* parser.py
+    * Defines classes for reading in the data and provides an interface between the data and the machine learning algorithm.
+    * Defines functions for producing data generators as well as determining train/test/validation data splits.

+* vocab.json
+    * A static mapping of characters to integers.

+* vocabulary.py
+    * A simple script that translates and serializes characters to integers and integers to characters, using the `vocab.json` file.